Shoghakat, Armenia

 Shoghakat (Շողակաթ) is a village in the Shoghakat Municipality of the Gegharkunik Province of Armenia, located near Lake Sevan, northwest of the Artanish Peninsula.
 The village was founded in the 1810s by Mordvins exiled from Russia.
-At the beginning of the 20th century Turks settled in the village.
 In 1988-1989 Armenian refugees from Azerbaijan settled in the village.

 Toponymy

 The village was formerly known as Nadezhdino, Shordzhalu and later Shorzha (Շորժա) until November 2017.

 Historical sites

 A 17th-century chapel and cemetery are located along the southern outskirts of the village.
 On the hill overlooking Shoghakat, there are the ruins of another chapel.
 Remains of an Iron Age fort can be seen in same area.

 Nature

 The Artanish peninsula of Lake Sevan with a hill of the same name, is located close to the village.
 Sea-buckthorn (Hippophae) with wild-growing edible sour berries grow at the shores of Lake Sevan.
 Planted after the lowering of the level of Lake Sevan in the Soviet period.
 The vicinity of the village hosts 111 species of butterflies and is recognized as the Prime Butterfly Area "Artanish-Shoghakat".
 Also the area is known as one of the key birding sites of Armenia.